laxmimerit/CV-Parsing-using-Spacy-3/README.md

-# Resume-and-CV-Summarization-and-Paring-with-Spacy-in-Python
+# Resume-and-CV-Summarization-and-Parsing-with-Spacy-in-Python
-Resume and CV Summarization and Paring with Spacy in Python
+Resume and CV Summarization and Parsing with Spacy in Python

 Download this required file and follw along the video with line by line code explanation.
 YouTube video is available at:
 GitHub Repo for files: